BCMW_PAGE_TITLE_GRAPHICS_4

 IRELAND - before Ireland gained independence, all of their post boxes were painted red to align with the rest of Britain.
 However, painting their post boxes emerald green was the first act of the Irish Free State after independence, one of the most ubiquitous symbols of national identity.
 Our take on the Irish post box features a celtic harp emblem, and is available as a free-standing pillar post box or as a mountable column post box.

 SCOTLAND - in Scotland, the standard colour of post boxes is still red.
-However, their letter boxes bear the emblem of the Scottish Crown, symbolising a separation from the royal insignia used throughout England whilst honoring their personal history.
+However, their letter boxes bear the emblem of the Scottish Crown, symbolising a separation from the royal cyphers used throughout England whilst honoring their personal history.
 Our take features the Scottish Crown on a blue post box, inspired by Scotland’s flag.
 Available as a free-standing pillar post box or as a mountable column post box.

 PERIOD POST BOX DESIGN TYPES